Jakupp0/ParticleSystem/README.md

 In "animation" folder there's sample code that generate water which can collide with sphere 3D object and fireworks.
 To run this code you will need openFrameworks tools.

-My goal for the future is to make very flexible yet simple interface for particle system which could be used in 3D particle system animations.
+My goal for the future is to make very flexible yet simple interface for making 3D animations with particle system.